The Narberth Dickens Festival

 is perfect for kids who want to learn the the Dickens story before

 hitting the streets and searching for the characters.
 This Rated G

 movie is loved by adults and kids of all ages, and runs 89 minutes.
 Don't be late, because the theater will fill up

 fast, and seating is limited to theater capacity of 220 persons.

 Academy of Ballet, "on the hill" of N. Narberth Avenue Ave,

-The 2013 Festival is on!
 This is a rain, snow, or shine event.
 It's a holiday festival in Pennsylvania, so a little winter weather goes with the territory!
 In the event of precipitation, vendors are permitted to use tents.
-We are expecting a little afternoon snow, and we hope it just adds to the atmosphere!

 How do I get involved?